gsu-library/library-instruction-recorder/README.txt

 * No longer sets PHP timezone, uses WordPress current_time function instead.
 * Updated table creation for posts table, now last_updated is updated on an update (ON UPDATE CURRENT_TIMESTAMP).
 * Alters posts table to be in line with the above.
+* Strips extra slashes that WordPress adds to POST/GET/&c. variables (this was causing extra slashes to be added in front of single quotes).
+* Escaped a lot of fields that were not already escaped.

 = 1.1.3 =
 * Doesn't look for WP_UNINSTALL_PLUGIN flag in the uninstall method now.